Scholarships

 36. ESA Foundation Scholarship

-Criteria: Senior in High School with a minimum GPA of 3.0 or a minimum ACT score of 22/SAT (verbal/critical reading and math) of 1030
+Criteria: Numerous scholarships available; criteria varies but basic criteria are: Senior in high school with a minimum GPA of 3.0 or a minimum ACT score of 22/SAT (verbal/critical reading and math) of 1030

 37. Elks National Foundation Most Valuable Student Scholarship